 Aspiring Bug Bounty Hunter?
 We can help you

 If you’re an aspiring Bug Bounty hunter, we can help you become proficient in the accepted methodology and the most common network and web app penetration tools.
 In fact, our Penetration Testing Student (PTS) training course is the perfect way for (complete) beginners to learn the necessary skills to get started in this quickly growing field.
 Completing the training course will allow you to take the eLearnSecurity Junior Penetration Tester (eJPT) certification exam, which proves your skills in the fastest growing area of information security.

 Not a beginner?
 Check out the Penetration Testing Professional (PTP) training course for more advanced tools and techniques to learn, and ultimately become an eLearnSecurity Certified Professional Penetration Tester (eCPPT).

 Did you know?
 You can get a free PTS training course in Barebone Edition by registering with the Ethical Hacker Network, stay tuned with the latest articles from experts in various IT Security fields, and network with other professionals.
 Who knows?
 Your next business partner might be just around the corner!

-If you’re interested in learning more about the World of Ethical Hacking and how to protect yourself in this quickly growing field, feel free to catch a replay of the last EH-Net Live! webinar with Jason Haddix, VP of Researcher Growth at Bugcrowd and Chloe Messdaghi, Security Researcher and Humanitarian Advocate in the InfoSec industry, to know more.
+If you’re interested in learning more about ethical hacking and how to train for a career in the cyber security industry, feel free to catch a replay of the last EH-Net Live! webinar with Jason Haddix, VP of Researcher Growth at Bugcrowd and Chloe Messdaghi, Security Researcher and Humanitarian Advocate in the InfoSec industry, to know more.